mwgg/Airports/README.md

 Airports
 ========

-A JSON database of 28828 entries with basic information about nearly every airport and landing strip in the world.
-ICAO codes used as primary value.
-Each entry contains IATA code, airport name, city, two letter ISO country code, elevation above sea level in feet, coordinates in decimal degrees and time zone.
+A JSON collection of 28k+ entries with basic information about nearly every airport and landing strip in the world.
+ICAO codes used as keys.
+Each entry contains IATA code, airport name, city, two-letter ISO country code, elevation above sea level in feet, coordinates in decimal degrees and time zone.

 ```json
 "KOSH": {